Indiana Game Laws

 Wanton Waste—It is illegal to kill or cripple any wild animal without making a reasonable effort to retrieve the animal to include in your daily bag limit.
 It is illegal, however, to enter private property without permission to retrieve downed game.
 Before you hunt, make sure you have permission to track game on land adjoining your hunting area.

-Selling of Wild Game—Protected or regulated wild animals (live, dead or the meat therefrom) cannot be sold, traded or bartered.
-(Exceptions: lawfully taken furbearers, squirrel tails, deer hides, antlers and hooves may be sold.)
+Selling of Wild Game—Protected or regulated wild animals (live, dead, or the meat therefrom) cannot be sold, traded or bartered.
+(Exceptions: Lawfully taken furbearers, squirrel tails, deer hides, antlers, hooves, and cured game bird feathers may be sold.)

-DNR Property Rules— Regulations may vary when hunting and trapping on some state properties.
-Please check with the property manager for up-to-date regulations before hunting or trapping on state areas.
+DNR and Federal Property Rules— Regulations may vary when hunting and trapping on some state or federal properties.
+Please check with the property manager for up-to-date regulations before hunting or trapping on state or federal areas.

 You may apply for a handgun permit at your local county sheriff’s office.
 You must be at least 18 years old to obtain a handgun permit.
 Nonresidents using a handgun must have a permit issued by their home state.
 If their home state does not issue handgun permits, then they may not hunt with a handgun in Indiana.

-Magazine Plugs—When hunting for migratory game birds and waterfowl (dove, ducks, geese, woodcock, etc.) it is illegal to use a shotgun capable of holding more than three shells, unless it is plugged with a one-piece filler which is incapable of removal without disassembling the gun.
-There are no restrictions on magazine capacity for hunting of any other species.
+Magazine Plugs—When hunting for migratory game birds and waterfowl (dove, ducks, geese, woodcock, etc.), it is illegal to use a shotgun capable of holding more than three shells, unless it is plugged with a one-piece filler which is incapable of being removed without disassembling the gun.
+There are no restrictions on magazine capacity for hunting any other species.

 You must wear fluorescent orange if you are hunting: